 The Intercultural Advisory Council exists to bring a broad representation across many cultures to assist the work of the Office of Intercultural Ministries.
-This council meets for leadership development and strategic planning.
-This council assists their fellowships in understanding and communicating important information and issues.
-Most importantly, it exists to create broader understanding, fellowship and friendship across the many cultures represented.
+This council meets for leadership develop and strategic planning.
+This council assists their fellowships in understanding and communication of important information and issues.
+Most importantly it exists to create broader understand, fellowship and friendship across the many cultures represented.